rust-lang/rfcs/text/3127-trim-paths.md

 is present.
 If it is, then the real path pointing to a copy of the source files on your file system will be emitted; if it isn't, then they will show up as `/rustc/[rustc commit hash]/library/...` (just like when it is selected for sanitisation).
 Paths to all other source files will not be affected.

-This will not affect any hard-coded paths in the source code.
+This will not affect any hard-coded paths in the source code, such as in strings.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation